garcia-danny/garcia-danny/README.md

-# Hi there! 👋 Welcome to My GitHub
+# Welcome! 👋

 ## 🧑‍💻 About Me
-Based in California, I have a deep interest in **computers and cybersecurity**, blending my passion for coding into both work and personal projects.
-Outside the tech world, I love snapping Polaroid photos and making **memories with friends**, learning new things and solving challenges keeps me engaged, especially when it comes to technology.
-Recently, I’ve started hiking more often—there’s something about the mountains that’s both refreshing and inspiring.
+Welcome to my GitHub page!
+Here, you’ll find projects I’m currently working on, along with repositories showcasing my past work.
+Below, you can learn more about my background and the technologies I’ve worked with.
+As a self-taught developer, I have a deep passion for learning and exploring new concepts.
+Feel free to take a look around!

 ## 🚀 Tech & Skills
 - **Languages:** JavaScript